 - Beach Cafés – The few places on the sand offer little more than drinks made from local fruits and imported spirits.
-So, the only options for a meal are Greenland Bar & Garden Restaurant, at the end of the path to the beach (650m, 8-minute walk), and The Camron Café, about 200m north along the sand from the Greenland.
+So, the only options for a meal are Greenland Bar & Garden Restaurant, at the end of the path to the beach (600m), and The Camron Café, about 200m north along the sand from the Greenland.

 - A few souvenir shops and a couple of basic grocery stores just south down from the resort gates.
 Better stocked grocery store along the path to the beach, virtually at the side entrance to the resort.